Datahelix-by-Jasadrenik/Eukaryotic-Whole-Genome-Assembly-and-Annotation-Workflow/README.md

 Usage:

-'''nextflow run epi2me-labs/wf-basecalling \
+nextflow run epi2me-labs/wf-basecalling \
 --input "path/to/fast5/or/pod5/files" \
 --config "path/to/basecalling_config.json" \
--profile standard'''
+-profile standard

 Note: Replace --input with the path to your raw signal files and --config with the appropriate configuration file for your data.